-I took my first lessons with Laureen O’Neill-James in the Washington, DC area.
-While living in Charlottesville, VA, I taught under the guidance of internationally recognized teacher and adjudicator Carmel O’Rourke-Tighe and I became involved with the Blue Ridge Irish Music School.
-In Chico, CA, I danced with and taught at the Maria Oliver Academy of Irish Dance.
+I spent my first years of Irish dance with internationally recognized teacher and adjudicator Laureen O’Neill-James, ADCRG in the Washington, DC area.
+While living in Charlottesville, VA, I taught under the guidance of teacher and adjudicator Carmel O’Rourke-Tighe, ADCRG and I became involved with the Blue Ridge Irish Music School.
+In Chico, CA, I danced with and taught at Maria Oliver’s (TCRG) Academy of Irish Dance.

 Photo credit: Maurice Gunning